thammi/ledwallfoo/README.md

 Most quirks of the pentawall protocol will be hidden from the user.
 Coordinates start at 0x0 and the library rotates the image to fit the current orientation.

+## Configuration

+You should specify the IP address of the pentawall in the environment variable `LEDWALL_IP`.
+If you are at the c3d2 HQ type the following line into your POSIX compatible shell:

+    export LEDWALL_IP=172.22.99.6

 ## Applications

 ### Game of Life